Maurice Kirya

-He is the C.E.O/Founder of 'The Sound Cup Coffee' A Premium Coffee Brand that started as a restaurant in 2013.
+Maurice Kirya (born 4 November 1984) is a Ugandan singer, songwriter, actor, and humanitarian.
+He is the founder and Director of 'The Sound Cup Coffee', A Coffee Brand that started as a restaurant in 2013.
 He is also C.E.O/Founder of 'Piz & Pots', a Ugandan based Branding Agency.
-Piz & Pots is the company that also runs the annual music festival KIRYALIVE FESTIVAL in Kampala that hosts musicians from within the country and around the world.
+Piz & Pots is the company that also runs the annual music festival Kiryalive festival in Kampala.